nrwl/nx/docs/shared/react-tutorial/4-workspace-optimization.md

 Outputs of the cache include the terminal output created by the task, as well as any files created by the task - for example: the artifact created by running a `build` task.

-Outputs are defined for every target in your workspace (this was also mentioned in [3 - Task Running](/react-tutorial/3-task-running)):
+Outputs are defined for every target in your workspace:

 ```json {% fileName="libs/products/project.json" %}
 {